Lesekater/Face-Recognition-Activity/README.md

 1. Download the script.
 2. Install the Dependencies. (pip install requirements.txt)
-3. Configure the Script by creating an config.json (see configExample.json) <-- TODO
+3. Configure the Script by creating an config.json (see configExample.json)
 4. Run the script. (python3 face-recognition-occupancy.py)